-Under the provisions of Article 327 of the Tax Code of the Dominican Republic and Article 105 of Regulation No. 139-98 on Income Tax, values in pesos must be a djusted for inflation using official Central Bank data.
-In particular, the inflation adjustment multiplier for the fiscal year ended December 31, 2017 was 1.0420, as indicated in the multiplier inflation adjustment notice published by the Internal Revenue Agency.
-Yet, given that the budget law for each year subsequent to 2017 has included a provision dictating the non-applicability of Paragraph I of Article 296 and, as a result, Article 327 of the Tax Code, the tax income bracket thresholds have not been updated since 2017.
+Under the provisions of Article 327 of the Tax Code of the Dominican Republic and Article 105 of Regulation No. 139-98 on Income Tax, values in pesos must be adjusted for inflation using official Central Bank data.
+Yet, given that the budget law for each year subsequent to 2017 has included a provision dictating the nonapplicability of Paragraph I of Article 296 and, as a result, Article 327 of the Tax Code, the tax income bracket thresholds have not been updated since 2017.

 In 2018, revenue from taxes on income, profits, and capital gains reached US\$3.4 billion, representing a 5.7% increase compared to 2017.
 This increase was mainly due to capital gains revenue collected from the sale of shares of Ambev, S.A., a local beer company, which generated US\$240.9 million (0.3% of GDP) in extraordinary revenue and an increase in audits of large and medium sized taxpayers, which led to payable a mounts of US\$379.4 million (0.4% of GDP).
-Additional revenue was derived from the suspension of the inflation adjustments of the personal incometax brackets as per the 2018 Budget Law.
+Additional revenue was derived from the suspension of the inflation adjustments of the personal income tax brackets as per the 2018 Budget Law.

 In 2019, revenue from taxes on income, profits, and capital gains reached US\$3.7 billion, representing a 9.8% increase compared to 2018.
-Similarly to revenue behavior in 2018, this increase was primarily due to capital gains revenue collected from the sale of a financial institution, which amounted to US\$113.1 million (0.1% of GDP), an increase in a udits, and the suspension of inflation adjustments to personal income tax brackets.
+Similarly to revenue behavior in 2018, this increase was primarily due to capital gains revenue collected from the sale of a financial institution, which amounted to US\$113.1 million (0.1% of GDP), an increase in audits, and the suspension of inflation adjustments to personal income tax brackets.

 On August 1,2019, the Government established a Simplified Tax Regime (Régimen Simplificado de Tributación or "STR"), replacing the Simplified Tax Procedure (Procedimiento Simplificado de Tributación) implemented in 2008.
-The STR may be used by either: (i) tax payers (natural persons or legal entities) whose annual gross income does not exceed DOP8.7 million each fiscal year and that reside in the Republic, provided that they are (a) service providers or in the a gricultural sector or (b) legal entities which are producers of goods, and (ii) merchants (either natural persons or legal entities) whose purchases and imports do not exceed DOP40.0 million each fiscal year.
-This procedure (i) exempts taxpayers from submitting monthly purchase and sale forms and from paying income tax advances or taxes on assets related to their economic activity, (ii) simplifies taxpayers' annual declaration form for VAT and income tax, and (iii) allows taxpayers to set up automatic payments for income tax payment installments.
+The STR may be used by either: (i) taxpayers (natural persons or legal entities) whose annual gross income does not exceed DOP8.7 million each fiscal year and that reside in the Republic, provided that they are (a) service providers or in the agricultural sector or (b) legal entities which are producers of goods, and (ii) merchants (either natural persons or legal entities) whose purchases and imports do not exceed DOP40.0 million each fiscal year.
+This procedure (i) exempts taxpayers from submitting monthly purchase and sale forms and from paying income tax advances or taxes on assets related to their economic activity, (ii) simplifies taxpayers' annual declaration fom for VAT and income tax, and (iii) allows taxpayers to set up automatic payments for income tax payment installments.

 In 2020, revenue from taxes on income, profits, and capital gains reached US\$3.3 billion, a 11.5% decrease when compared to 2019, as the Internal Revenue Agency implemented a series of tax exemptions to alleviate the tax burden at a time when many taxpayers were not operating due to the pandemic.
-These exemptions were mainly on advanced incometax and assettax and focused on physical persons, businesses with one single owner, large taxpayers with an impediment to operate, taxpayers from the tourism sector, and micro- and small-enterprises.
+These exemptions were mainly on advanced income tax and assettax and focused on physical persons, businesses with one single owner, large taxpayers with an impediment to operate, taxpayers from the tourism sector, and micro- and small-enterprises.
 Additionally, the Internal Revenue Agency implemented a temporary suspension in the application of the APAs with the tourism sector, which are used to determine income tax; and facilities were set in place to allow taxpayers to request the total or partial exemption of the advanced income tax.
 In 2020, extraordinary revenue relating to capitals gains tax and dividends tax amounted to US\$78.3 million (0.1% of GDP).
 The 2020 Budget Law maintained the suspension of inflation adjustments to the personal income tax bracket thresholds.